Overview

 gcloud storage buckets update gs://abc.firebasestorage.app --cors-file=cors.json

-(Debug) Describe the existing bucket CORS config:
+For debugging, we can get a description of the existing bucket CORS config:

 gcloud storage buckets describe gs://abc.firebasestorage.app --format="default(cors_config)"